BlueMap-Minecraft/BlueMapWiki/community/RAM.md

 ## Conclusion
 If you are having OOM errors, it is usually unlikely that BlueMap is causing them.
 In fact, BlueMap has been tested to run fine with only 500MB of RAM!

+Programs that are looking into the Java process from the outside cannot understand these concepts, so OOM-Killers often kill the server when nothing is going wrong at all!
+It is highly recommend that you disable your OOM-Killer, and let Java itself crash if it's out of memory.
+You will likely see that this is unlikely to actually happen.

 However, if you still believe it's BlueMap causing your OOM, then please use the Java startup flag `-XX:+HeapDumpOnOutOfMemoryError` to create a heap-dump the next time an OOM occurs,